-ICBC CREDIT SUISSE ASSET MANAGEMENT CO., LTD. (ICBC Credit Suisse Asset Management)
+ICBC CREDIT SUISSE ASSET MANAGEMENT CO., LTD.

-ICBC Credit Suisse Asset Management, our subsidiary, has a paid-up capital of RMB200 million, of which we hold an 80% stake.
-It mainly engages in fund placement, fund distribution, asset management and such other businesses as approved by the China Securities Regulatory Commission (CSRC), and owns many business qualifications including public fund, QDII, enterprise annuity, specific asset management, domestic and overseas investment manager of social security fund, Renminbi Qualified Foreign Institutional Investor, insurance asset management, special asset management, occupational annuity and manager of basic pension insurance investment.
+ICBC Credit Suisse Asset Management, a subsidiary of the Bank, has a registered capital of RMB200 million, in which we hold an 80% stake.
+It mainly engages in fund placement, fund distribution, asset management and such other businesses as are approved by the China Securities Regulatory Commission (CSRC), and owns many business qualifications including public fund, QDII, enterprise annuity, specific asset management, domestic and overseas investment manager of social security fund, RQFII, insurance asset management and special asset management.
 It is one of the fund companies with "full qualification" in the industry.
-As at 30 June 2017, ICBC Credit Suisse Asset Management managed a total of 110 public funds and nearly 600 enterprise annuities and special account portfolios, and the size of the assets under management amounted to RMB1.4 trillion.
-As at 30 June 2017, it recorded total assets of RMB6,732 million and net assets of RMB5,405 million.
-It generated an annual net profit of RMB943 million during the six months ended 30 June 2017.
+ICBC Credit Suisse Asset Management (International) and ICBC Credit Suisse Investment are structured under ICBC Credit Suisse Asset Management.
+As at 31 December 2015, ICBC Credit Suisse Asset Management managed a total of 74 public funds and over 170 enterprise annuities and special account portfolios, and the size of the assets under management amounted to over RMB950 billion.
+As at the end of 2015, it recorded total assets of RMB3,942 million and net assets of RMB2,839 million.
+It generated an annual net profit of RMB1,290 million for the year ended 31 December 2015.